Christmas in Sweden: Food and drink

 The sixth and seventh course is a cheese plate and a dessert plate.
 Julbord cheeses include stilton, cheddar, västerbottenost and Christmas edammer.
 Desserts include rosettes (struvor), klenäts (klenäter), polkagrisar, knäck, dates, figs, ischoklad, saffron buns, mandelmusslor, gingerbread cookies, marzipan figures, different kinds of nuts, risalamande and most importantly rice pudding (risgrynsgröt) sprinkled with cinnamon powder.
 Traditionally, an almond is hidden in the bowl of rice pudding and whoever finds it receives a small prize or is recognised for having good luck.

 A julbord often also include local and family specialties.
 Among them are isterband, baked beans, omelette with shrimps or mushrooms covered with béchamel sauce, äggost, saffranspannkaka, långkål, rörost, ostkaka, kroppkakor and julgädda.

 Beer and the occasional snaps, brännvin or akvavit are common beverages to this Christmas meal.
 The seasonal soft drink julmust is also served at the julbord, as well as during the whole Christmas holiday.

 The Christmas ham is either boiled or broiled and then painted and glazed with a mixture of egg, breadcrumbs and mustard.

 Lutfisk, lyed fish made of stockfish (dried ling or cod), is served with boiled potato, thick white sauce or mustard sauce, green peas and sometimes cubed bacon.
 More and more families opt to eat Lutfisk as dinner the day before or after Christmas Eve rather than as a dish among other at the Julbord.

 While the julbord is meant to be eaten in several courses a lot of swedes simply mixes the different dishes they like.
 One reason for this is that many families only prepare a small julbord with "just the essentials".

 Julbord is served from early December until just before Christmas at restaurants and until Epiphany in some homes.
 Mulled wine glögg, gingerbread cookies and saffron buns are served throughout December.

+Television

+An important tradition for many Swedes is watching the Walt Disney Productions 1958 christmas special From All of Us to All of You, in Swedish entitled Kalle Anka och hans vänner önskar God Jul ("Donald Duck and His Friends Wish You a Merry Christmas"), which have been aired by Sveriges Television on Christmas Eve every year since 1960.
+The show is one of the most popular television events of the year, with typically about 40 to 50 per cent of the Swedish population watching.

+Another popular tradition on Christmas Eve is watching the animated film Sagan om Karl-Bertil Jonssons julafton ("The Tale of Karl-Bertil Jonsson's Christmas Eve") by Tage Danielsson and Per Åhlin, that tells the tale of a boy who steals Christmas gifts from the wealthy to give to the poor people of Stockholm while working in a post office on Christmas Eve, which have been aired by Sveriges Television since 1975.